 Do not cluster or use numbers like I did in the past.

-2. Image Size and Compression
+2. Blog Post Image Size and Compression

-I’ve always known that the page load time of a website is an important factor from SEO point of view and its important for your visitors also.
-Adding large images in a website with an intent of retaining it’s quality will only help in increasing the site’s load time.
+I’ve always known that the page load time of a website is an important factor from SEO point of view and it’s important for your visitors also.
+Adding large images in a website with an intent of retaining its quality will only help in increasing the site’s load time.

-II).
-Compressing Already Uploaded Images In Wordpress
+II.
+Compress Already Uploaded Images In Wordpress

 You can install and use WP Smush plugin or EWWW image optimizer which allows you to bulk compress existing images in your WordPress blog.
 Smushing your existing photos can save your blog and decrease its load time.